On Helly number for crystals and cut-and-project sets: Crystals and cut-and-project sets

-Some examples of quasiperiodic cut-and-project sets that can be obtained in the way described in the defintion \ref{def:cnp} include Penrose tilings \cite{deB}, Ammann-Beenker tilings \cite{Bee}, and many other, see \cite{FH} for example.
-Certain local patches of Penrose and Ammann-Beenker tilings are shown on the figure \ref{pict:PandAB}.
-To be precise, the Penrose tiling is not a cut-and-project defined in the definition \ref{def:cnp} because the corresponding projection $\pi_2$ will not give the dense image in the corresponding window (the image will be dense in four tw-dimensional planes inside a three-dimensional polytope, see \cite{deB}).
-However, such a ``degeneracy'' if one occur, will not affect out proof, so we will not emphasize separately whether image of $\pi_2$ is dense or not.
+More examples of cut-and-project sets include (vertex sets of) Penrose tilings \cite{deB}, Ammann-Beenker tilings \cite{Bee}, and many others, see \cite{FH} for more examples.
+Certain local patches of Penrose and Ammann-Beenker tilings are shown in Figure \ref{pict:PandAB}.
+In fact, the Penrose tiling as described in \cite{deB} is not a cut-and-project set in the sense of Definition \ref{def:cnp}.
+The cut-and-project scheme described in \cite{deB} uses the five-dimensional lattice $\Z^5$ with a non-dense $\pi_2$-image in the window given by a three-dimensional polytope.
+More precisely, $\pi_2(\Z^5)$ is dense in a union of four polygons inside the window.
+However, such a ``degeneracy'' if one occurs, will not affect our proof, so we will not emphasize separately whether $\pi_2$ creates a dense image of $\Lambda$ or not.

-Note, that here we substituted ``Delone set'' with ``tiling''.
-In the case the set of vertices of a tiling form a corresponding Delone set.
-Tilings here provide more visual approach to present Delone sets as in addition to just points, they also have some ``structure'' between them.
+Cut-and-projects sets play a central role in the study of aperiodic order and serve as a well-established model for aperiodic crystals.
+We refer to \cite{Moo} and \cite{BG} for surveys on model sets, their properties, and more references.

-Our next goal is to prove existence of Helly number for any cut-and-project set with convex window.
+Our next goal is to prove that every cut-and-project set with a convex window $W$ has a finite Helly number.